ezra-ramatong/p5-starter/README.md

 2. Uncomment the types folder and update script file in `.gitignore`
 3. Sketch away!

-Credit to [Sam Lavigne](https://github.com/antiboredom/p5.vscode) for helping make this Vim-friendly starter project possible.
+Credit to [Sam Lavigne](https://github.com/antiboredom/p5.vscode) for helping make this starter project possible.